jonochan/PrimeCheck/README.md

 # PrimeCheck

-Function to check if a number is prime. test
+Function to check if a number is prime.